netdata/netdata/health/notifications/awssns/README.md

 - AWS Lambda functions.
 - AWS SQS queues.
 - Mobile applications via push notifications.

+> ### Note
+>
+> While Amazon SNS supports sending differently formatted messages for different delivery methods, Netdata does not currently support this functionality.

 For email notification support, we recommend using Netdata's email notifications, as it is has the following benefits: